Merging forward declarations

 When considering various modifiers on a forward declaration versus definition:

-• extend in extend impl is only on the declaration in the class body (whether that is a forward declaration or definition), as described at Forward impl declaration.
+externis only valid on a forward declaration.
+Rules are detailed above.extendinextend implis only on the declaration in the class body (whether that is a forward declaration or definition), as described at Forwardimpldeclaration.- Other class, impl, and interface modifiers (

-• This only affects type-scoped names because they are invalid on namespace names.
+impl,virtual,default,abstract,final) must match between forward declaration and definition.- This only affects type-scoped names because they are invalid on namespace names.

-• abstract won’t have a definition so is moot here.
+abstractwon’t have a definition so is moot here.

-• This allows a library to forward declare another library’s type without allowing clients to depend on its forward declaration.
+externname may beprivatewhen the actual name is public.- This allows a library to forward declare another library’s type without allowing clients to depend on its forward declaration.

-• This affects both type-scoped names and namespace names.
+- This affects both type-scoped names and namespace names.

 Rationale